lstak/node-sharepoint/README.md

 ````

 ### client.signin (username, password, callback)
-The client performs a claims-based authentication process:
+The signin method performs a claims-based authentication:

+- build a SAML request (using SAML.xml template included in module)
-- submits a SAML token request to Microsoft Online Security Token Service
+- submit a SAML token request to Microsoft Online Security Token Service
-- receives a signed security token
+- receive a signed security token
-- POSTs the token to SharePoint Online
+- POST the token to SharePoint Online
-- receives FedAuth and rtFa authentication cookies
+- receive FedAuth and rtFa authentication cookies
-- stores the cookies in client for use in subsequent requests
+- store the cookies in client for use in subsequent requests

 Callback is called when authentication is completed.
 You can wrap all your service requests inside this callback